lbnl-science-it/Training-HPC-LRC-2022-03/Training-HPC-on-Lawrencium.md

   - a list of tasks with parameters

-# Example using GNU Parallel
+# Example Using GNU Parallel

 Bioinformatics tool *blastp* to compare 200 target protein sequences against sequence DB